adleywd/WhatsNextSeries/README.md

 ## How to setup the TheMovieDB api key

-* The api key is stored in a environment variable and is retrieve using generated code during desing/build time.
+* Duplicate the file `TheMovieDbSettings.Template.json` in the package `WhatsNextSeries.Services` and rename it to `TheMovieDbSettings.json`.

-* Create a environment variable called `TheMovieDbApiKey` with the value of your api key from [TheMovieDB](https://www.themoviedb.org/).
+* Inside the new file `TheMovieDbSettings.json`, replace the value of the property `api_key` with your own api key.

-* You can check in WhatsNextSeries.Services package, in the generated file TheMovieDbApiKey.cs, if your api key was set up correctly.

-    * If you are using Visual Studio or Rider, you need to restart them to get the new environment variable.
-    * If the problem persists, try restart the computer.

 ### License